 Employees understand that work is important, but no employee wants to spend all their free time working.
 When employees work through lunch, frequently work past their set hours, don’t take breaks, or never take a vacation, their work-life balance suffers.

-Poor work-life balance can result from unrealistic expectations set by leadership, an overly heavy workload, too many responsibilities, a reduced team due to turnover, and other factors.
-This becomes toxic because it shows employers care more about results than their employees' happiness, wellbeing, and family.
+Poor work-life balance can result from unrealistic expectations set by individual leaders, an overly heavy workload, too many responsibilities, a reduced team due to turnover, and other factors.
+This becomes toxic because it shows employers care more about results than their employees' happiness, well-being, and family.

 Management may expect everyone to work long hours.
 However, a lack of boundaries and overworking your employees won’t help you in the long run.
-Clearly outline each employee’s role and responsibilities, deadlines, and how success is measured.
+Clearly outline each employee’s role and responsibilities, deadlines, and how you measure success.
 This will lessen burnout and allow your employees to manage their time more effectively in the best way for them.

 Also, ensure your managers set reasonable workloads for their direct reports.
 If a team is doing too much, reprioritize the tasks, adjust your goals, or hire additional employees to fill any gaps.
 If your employees are experiencing burnout, they won’t be effective.